Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 Workspace ONE UEM integrates with Azure AD, providing a robust selection of onboarding workflows that apply to a wide range of Windows 10 use cases.
 However, Azure licensing requirements stipulate that you must purchase an additional Azure AD Premium license to complete this integration.

-Enterprises that are leveraging Azure AD typically use one of the onboarding options described below.
+Enterprises that are leveraging Azure AD typically use one of the following onboarding options for corporate-owned devices:

 - Azure AD Joining with Premium licenses